Competitive prices for top quality

 Bush beans grow as small, bushy plants that stay low to the ground and don't require support.
 Pole beans are climbing plants that grow upward and require support, such as stakes or mesh.

-Sow runner beans only after the Ice Saints (around May 15th), when there is no longer any risk of night frost and the soil temperature is at least 12°C. You can sow until about mid-July.
+Only sow green beans after the Ice Saints (around May 15), when there is no longer a risk of night frost and the soil temperature is at least 12°C. You can sow until about mid-July.

-Sow the seeds approximately 2 to 5 cm deep, depending on the seed size.
+Sow the seeds about 2 to 5 cm deep, depending on the size of the seed.

-Do not sow in a greenhouse.
-It is better to sow runner beans directly in the ground, as they do not tolerate transplanting well.
+Do not pre-sow in a greenhouse.
+It is better to sow green beans directly in the open ground, as they do not tolerate transplanting well.

-Germination time varies, but the seeds usually germinate within 7 to 10 days at a soil temperature of 21°C.
+Germination times vary, but the seeds usually germinate within 7 to 10 days at a soil temperature of 21°C.

-When sowing, maintain a distance of approximately 5 to 10 cm between the seeds.
+When sowing, maintain a distance of about 5 to 10 cm between the seeds.
 For pole beans, plant a few seeds per pole.

 In general, green beans do not need much additional fertilizer, because they fix nitrogen from the air and release it into the soil.